urcsc170/2020-spring-csc170/syllabus-previous.md

 For reference: during lectures the professor will be using a **Macbook** and **Windows PC** (alternatively) and a code editor: **Sublime Text, version 3** ([www.sublimetext.com/3](http://www.sublimetext.com/3)).
 For FTP demonstrations, the professor will use **Cyberduck** (for Mac, [cyberduck.io](http://cyberduck.io)) and **WinSCP** (for PC, [winscp.net/eng/download.php](http://winscp.net/eng/download.php)).
 Demonstrations during the lecture and in labs will be done using **Google Chrome**.

 Mid-way through the semester, the professor will introduce web server software that students can optionally install on their own computer.
 The server (**Apache** from [httpd.apache.org](https://httpd.apache.org/)) can be installed using the free version of packaged software from: MAMP (for both PC and Mac, www.mamp.info/en)

+### Communication

+The professor will use **Slack** to make course‑related announcements and to distribute assignments.
+Students are required to monitor Slack for announcements daily.

+Students may also use Slack to ask questions and get help from the professor.

+- Sign-up for access to the CSC 170 Slack Workspace here: [join.slack.com/t/csc170/signup](https://join.slack.com/t/csc170/signup)

+  - Students must use their **rochester.edu** email when signing-up for access

+- After the student has created their account, they can access the *CSC 170 Slack Workspace* here: [csc170.slack.com](https://csc170.slack.com/)

+  - Consider bookmarking that address
+  - For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android

+  - Also consider turning-on Slack notifications in the smartphone app
+    - Notifications can be customized so the student is not overwhelmed with notifications

 ## Academic Honesty
 Violation of the College's Honesty Policy is a serious violation of the trust upon which our academic community depends.
 A common form of academic dishonesty is plagiarism: the representation of another person’s work as one’s own, or the attempt “to blur the line between one’s own ideas or words and those borrowed from another source.” ([Council of Writing Program Administrators, January 2003,](http://wpacouncil.org/node/9)).
 More specifically for CSC 170, **computer code (HTML, CSS, PHP, or JavaScript) submitted for grading, that was copied from another source in part or whole without acknowledgment is plagiarism**.
 To protect yourself, in the programming world, citations of sources may be placed in the "code comments" of submitted files.